dma-enav/EPD/README.md

 ## Introduction ##

-EPD (e-Navigation Prototype Displays) is consisting of two applications for demonstrating potential e-navigation solutions.
-An ECDIS like ship side application and a shore side application.
+EPD (e-Navigation Prototype Displays) consists of two applications for demonstrating potential e-navigation solutions.
+An ECDIS-like shipside application and a shoreside application.

-The applications is in Java and uses OpenMap(tm) for presenting geospatial information, and as a JavaBeans(tm) component framework.
+The applications are in Java and use OpenMap(tm) for presenting geospatial information, and JavaBeans(tm) as a component framework.

 ## Prerequisites ##